emil7051/tco-model/readme.md

 - **Interactive Visualisations**: Dynamic charts for TCO evolution, cost breakdowns, and parity points
 - **Sensitivity Analysis**: Identify which factors have the greatest impact on TCO outcomes
 - **Australian Context**: Built specifically with Australian market data, costs, and regulations in mind
+- **High Performance**: Optimized calculation engine with vectorized operations and caching for fast analysis
+- **Modular Architecture**: Clean separation of concerns for easy extensibility and maintenance

 ## Installation